le0-VV/Cookieclicker-mac/README.md

 The original game can be found at http://orteil.dashnet.org/cookieclicker/

-This is a macOS build of Cookie Clicker made using electron, forked from ozh's repo (http://ozh.github.io/cookieclicker/)
+This is a macOS build of Cookie Clicker made using electron, with the build process written entirely with ChatGPT Codex.

+Forked from ozh's repo (http://ozh.github.io/cookieclicker/)

 ### How to update